hariszaf/metabolic_toy_model/README.md

-# Intro in metabolic modeling
+# Introduction in metabolic modeling

 ## Topics to be discussed